 We don't expect you to do an Advanced Studies project in the first semester of your first year; usually most students have enough to deal with settling into their course work and exploring areas of interest.
 However, from second semester first year onward, most students start to complete Advanced Studies projects.
 There is no set pattern for completion of ASE/ASCs, you can undertake these in whichever semester or session will work best for you, including summer, winter, spring and autumn sessions.
-ASCs can be done in any science discipline.

-Advanced Studies Courses (ASCs)
+Advanced Studies Courses (ASCs